Personal details on a CV

 Adding personal details on CVs is important as it lets employers know who you are and how to reach you to schedule an interview.
-So put your personal information — name, phone, email, address, and LinkedIn — at the top of your CV.
+So put your personal information — name, phone, and email — at the top of your CV.

-Here’s an example of personal details on a CV:
+Here’s an example of personal details on a well-written CV:

-You can download the CV example above and add your details, or keep scrolling to learn everything you need to know about what personal information to include on your CV, as well as what private details to leave off your CV.
+You can download the template above and add your details, or keep scrolling to learn what to add, remove, or consider including on your CV:

 - name